Legumes, Nuts & Seeds

 Mesquite, also known as Algaroba and Keawe, Prosopis juliflora, is native to the West Indies, Central America and Mexico.
 The introduction of a single tree into Hawaii was followed by a spread to the drier climatic zones of all the islands.
 It is considered a desirable species on the islands.
 The flowers are a source of honey and the pods and ground seeds are important livestock feed.
 Mesquite gives an enormous yield of 2-10 tons per acre depending on the local rainfall.
 It has been estimated that one acre of mesquite can produce 1,600 lbs. of beef, while one acre of corn or alfalfa produces only 450 lbs.
 Mesquite trees grow rapidly, are drought-tolerant and can utilize arid, barren ground where other crops will not grow.
 Cultivation of Mesquite has extended to other parts of the world with similar climate.
 Another species, Prosopis glandulosa, is better adapted to colder climates.

-The carob tree, Ceratonia siliqua, is native to Syria but has been cultivated since ancient times in other Mediterranean countries.
+The Carob tree, Ceratonia siliqua, in Syria and probably native to southern Africa, has been cultivated since ancient times in other Mediterranean countries.
 Carob was the “locusts” that were the food of John the Baptist and the Prodigal Son of the Bible (Hill 1952).
 The large pods have served as livestock feed for ages.
 The tree is a small evergreen with glossy green foliage.
 It blooms in autumn and carries the young fruit until late the following summer.
 It does best in rocky dry soil.
 Carob trees give a very high yield of pods.
 These contain 50 percent sugar and are often consumed directly in the dried state.
 The ground seeds yield a highly nutritious meal that can be added to bread.
 The pods contain a valuable gum known as Tragasol.
 Although a handsome tree, the bloom gives an obnoxious odor and the numerous pods falling to the ground are a messy problem in the urban setting.

 Honey locust, Gleditsia triacanthos, is indigenous to the humid eastern North America in areas of hot summers and cold winters.
 The pods contain 29 percent sugar and are readily eaten by livestock.
 Honey locust is also a valuable ornamental and timber tree.